lbain/lucybain/source/blog/2015/03-01-how-does-jsonp-work.md

 <script src="http://cool-stuff.com/api.json?callback=myCallbackFunction"></script>
 ```

 Notice the additional parameter?
-It's typically called `callback`, but not always, check the docs for your particular API.
-Also note the `callback` parameter's value.
-It's the same as the function we defined earlier. *This is crucial!* If those names don't match up you won't get your data.
+It’s typically called `callback`, but not always, check the docs for your particular API.
+Also note the `callback` parameter’s value.
+It’s the same as the function we defined earlier. *This is crucial!* If those names don't match up you won't get your data.

-An API that's set up to handle JSONP knows to look for that special parameter.
-If it's there, the response isn't just JSON, but the JSON wrapped (**P**added) with the name of the callback.
+An API that’s set up to handle JSONP knows to look for that special parameter.
+If it’s there, the response isn't just JSON, but the JSON wrapped (**P**added) with the name of the callback.
 So for us, the API would return:

 ```
 myCallbackFunction({'awesome': 'data'});